Freeness characterizations on free chaos spaces: Transfer principles

 Based on Theorem \ref{ustuzakaitheorem} and Theorem \ref{freeustuzakaiwignercase}, we can obtain the following transfer principles between the Wiener and Wigner chaos. \begin{proposition} Let $n,m$ be natural numbers and let $f \in L^2\left(\mathbb{R}_{+}^{n} \right) $ and $g \in L^2\left(\mathbb{R}_{+}^{m} \right) $ be symmetric functions.
 It holds that $I_{n}^{S}\left(f \right)$ and $I_{m}^{S}\left(g \right)$ are free if and only if $I_{n}^{W}\left(f \right)$ and $I_{m}^{W}\left(g \right)$ are independent. \end{proposition} \begin{proof}

 Observe that as $f$ and $g$ are symmetric functions, it holds that $f \otimes_{1} g = f \cont{1} g$.
-Using Theorem \ref{ustuzakaitheorem} and Theorem \ref{freeustuzakaiwignercase} concludes the proof. \end{proof} \begin{remark} {\rm \begin{enumerate}[1.] \item As pointed out in \cite[Example 5.3]{rosinski_product_1999}, the fact that their squares are uncorrelated does not imply that $I_{n}^{\hat{\eta}}\left(f \right)$ and $I_{m}^{\hat{\eta}}\left(g \right)$ are independent and because of that, no characterization of independence for multiple Poisson integrals is available within the contraction framework that we are using here (for more precision, see Remark \ref{remarksurlecasclassique}).
-This makes it difficult to establish any independence correspondence or transfer principles between the classical and free Poisson chaos.
-However, it can be pointed out that the freeness of free Poisson multiple integrals implies the freeness of the corresponding Wigner integrals and the independence of the corresponding Wiener integrals. \item In the classical Poisson case, there is no known characterization of independence in terms of the almost sure nullity of a contraction.
+Using Theorem \ref{ustuzakaitheorem} and Theorem \ref{freeustuzakaiwignercase} concludes the proof. \end{proof} \begin{remark} {\rm In the classical Poisson case, there is no known characterization of independence in terms of the almost sure nullity of a contraction.
 By using similar techniques as the ones used in the proof of Theorem \ref{freeustuzakaiwignercase} (using the definition of moment independence in place of the definition of freeness), one can prove that the condition $f \star_{1}^{0} g = 0$ a.e. implies moment independence.
 However, moment independence only implies $\widetilde{f \star_{1}^{0} g} = 0$ a.e., which is weaker than $f \star_{1}^{0} g = 0$ a.e.
 Summing up, one can prove that the condition $f \star_{1}^{0} g = 0$ a.e. is sufficient but not necessary and that the condition $\widetilde{f \star_{1}^{0} g} = 0$ a.e. is necessary but not sufficient (the fact that it is not sufficient is illustrated by the counterexample provided in \cite[Example 5.3]{rosinski_product_1999}).
 Also pointed out in \cite[Example 5.3]{rosinski_product_1999} is the fact that the squares of multiple Poisson integrals being uncorrelated does not imply that these multiple integrals are independent.
 This makes it difficult to establish any independence correspondence or transfer principles between the classical and free Poisson chaos.
-However, it can be pointed out that the freeness of free Poisson multiple integrals implies the freeness of the corresponding Wigner integrals and the independence of the corresponding Wiener integrals. \end{enumerate} } \end{remark}
+However, it can be pointed out that the freeness of free Poisson multiple integrals implies the freeness of the corresponding Wigner integrals and the independence of the corresponding Wiener integrals. } \end{remark}